Don’t Should On Me

 Because shoulds are someone else’s idea of how I ought to do things.
 When someone tells me I should do something they are imposing their beliefs on me.

-Adults with attention deficit disorder (ADHD) are challenged enough living day-to-day without other people telling us what we should do.
+Adults with attention deficit disorder (ADHD or ADD) are challenged enough living day-to-day without other people telling us what we should do.

 To outsmart your ADHD you have to do what works for you.
 Not what others think you should.